rajivmanivannan/useful-resources/PROGRAMMING_TERMS.md

 print(2+2); // Statement

-2+2 //in the above statement is expression
+2+2 // Expression in the above statement

 ```